scacela/oci-hub-spoke/README.md

 # oci-hub-spoke
-## Deploy and manage the network and compute layers of a hub-spoke topology using Terraform
+## Deploy and manage the network and compute layers of a hub-and-spoke topology using Terraform

 ### Workshop Prerequisites
 - Access to an OCI Tenancy (account)